 The poor food choices

-There are a range of foods and food components that have been shown to damage the liver and ought to be avoided in PCOS, and especially in women with PCOS and fatty liver.
+There is a range of foods and food components that have been shown to damage the liver and ought to be avoided in PCOS, and especially in women with PCOS and fatty liver.

 High fructose corn syrup